dotmailer/dotmailer-magento2-extension-chat/README.md

 - Turn on the chat bubble by enabling chat in **Configuration > Dotdigital > Chat Settings**

 ## Changelog

+### 1.6.1

+##### Improvements
+- We updated some class references in line with the automated setup feature in the Email module.
+- PHP 7.2 is now a minimum requirement for running this module.

 ### 1.6.0